abbasmashaddy72/AIM-Project-Requirements/readme.md

 - Donation Processing
 - Recurring Donations
 - Donor Management
-- Internal Transparency (If Required will also have an option to hide Name of Don

-ar For Internal Members)
+- Internal Transparency (If Required will also have an option to hide Name of Donar For Internal Members)

 ### 18. Support Ticketing